 Tile stoves were favored for home heating in Hungary since medieval times, with the radiant heat stored by fired clay capable of keeping things surprisingly toasty.

 Aristocrats commissioned fancier tilework than the common folk.
-Most of the tiles featured here are from the Hungarian History Museum, also known as the Castle Museum, and originally were used in the royal palace itself.
+Most of the tiles featured here are from the Budapest History Museum, also known as the Castle Museum, and originally were used in the royal palace itself.

 The 15th-century stove with jousting knights was reconstructed from surviving pieces.
 The fish-helmeted knight above appears poised to be speared.